Whether you’re shooting on-campus or off-campus, finding locations is an important step in pre-production.

 For on-campus filming, Master Calendar checks for availability of requested spaces.
 Representatives can alert you to potentially noisy or disruptive events going on near that location at the time you requested and suggest alternatives.
 Registering with Master Calendar also puts you on the schedule of approved events that Campus Safety receives, allowing officers to know you’re permitted to be where you are, unlock doors for you, etc.

 Particular proprietary spaces on campus will require additional permissions from the location's supervisor or affiliated office/department.
 Shooting in a dormitory will require permissions from a Resident Advisor and the Residental Life Office.
 Shooting in the library will require permission from the library staff.
 Other labs, art studios, etc. should be secured by first determining the authorized supervisor of that space and seeking their permissions first, and then registering the shoot with Master Calendar.
+Plan ahead accordingly, to ensure you have enough time to secure such permissions and Master Calendar approval.

 Filming is only allowed in Los Angeles County.
 Travel outside of Los Angeles is only permitted in the case of documentaries funded by external grants such as a Richter grant or a Values & Vocations grant.